 I was happy and excited that I was finally learning, nervous that I would ruin the negative ( I’m very clumsy ), grateful to my dear friend for teaching me with such incredible patience ( again, very, very clumsy ), amazed by how fun and rewarding the process is but most of all, I was smitten with the entire thing and at the end of the day I knew I had found a new passion.

 On my way home I started retracing the afternoon in my head and I remembered a friend who’s a fashion designer telling me about the first time she actually learned how to sew manually and did an entire piece by hand, her entire relationship with fashion and clothing design changed and so did mine with photography on that day.

-Another time I had one of those aha! moments was when I had a class about alternative processes.
+Another time I had one of those aha! moments was when I had a class about.
 I bought the materials and prepared to do it alone but again life got in the way and I never got to practice what I had learned so I ended up forgetting most of it.

 I didn’t want that to happen this time so I got a bit obsessed about it.
 Besides a few trips to buy some supplies I spent two weeks on complete reclusion comparing prices and finding all the materials necessary, trying to learn everything and anything from watching tutorials, reading books, magazines, blogs and forum entries on the subject and finally actually doing it.

 The first roll of film turned out ok.
 Not perfect but not a total disaster either.
 I still have a lot to learn and that is actually one of the reasons why I enjoyed it so much.

 When I manage to scan the negative ( still looking for a good scanner ) I’ll be sure to share the photos here on the blog.

 My dear friend Teresa was kind enough to make some photos while I was ( trying ) to develop the first roll.
 I’m so happy that I now have some images of this great memory and important day.